google/wuffs/std/deflate/README.md

     00000210: 7f01                                     ..

-The gzip format wraps a variable length header (in this case, 20 bytes) and 8 byte footer around the raw flate data.
+The gzip format wraps a variable length header (in this case, 20 bytes) and 8 byte footer around the raw deflate data.
 The header contains the NUL-terminated C string name of the original, uncompressed file, "romeo.txt", amongst other data.
 The footer contains a 4 byte CRC32 checksum and a 4 byte length of the uncompressed file (0x3ae = 942 bytes).